PackFitter

 Last updated: March 2026

 Southwest allows 24 × 16 × 10 inches for carry-on bags — one of the most generous limits among major U.S. carriers.
 A 25L backpack fits this limit easily and will typically qualify as a personal item under the seat.
-Southwest also includes two free checked bags on all fares, so there's no fare penalty for bag choice.
-This makes 25L one of the most flexible sizes on Southwest.
+Note that Southwest ended free checked bags on most fares in 2025, so carrying on now saves money it once didn't.
+This makes a compact 25L a flexible, fee-avoiding choice on Southwest.

 Check if this will actually fit your trip →